AmbroseWong/Li-Al-paper/README.md

 # Li-Al-paper

-Data used in or calculated from the Li-Al paper
+Data used in or calculated from the Li-Al paper.

 __crystal_structures/__ includes POSCAR files of all stable sturctures predicted by this paper;